-Further east, nestled in the low hills just beyond the edge of the basin, you’ll find the Japanese colonial era Tóubiàn Police Station 頭汴派出所, abandoned but still in decent condition and slated for restoration.
-I captured much nicer photos in better light on a previous trip so I’ll write more about this heritage building at another time.
-If you’re curious, have a look at my post about the Wuri Police Station, for the design and layout are pretty much identical.
+Further east, nestled in the low hills just beyond the edge of the basin, you’ll find the Japanese colonial era Toubiankeng Police Station, abandoned but still in decent condition and slated for restoration.
+I captured much nicer photos in better light on a previous trip so check out this post if you’re curious, or consult my article about the Wuri Police Station for more about such heritage buildings.

 I spent the next several days in and around Puli to attend a music festival.
 While I was there I visited one point of interest: an old tuberculosis sanatorium nestled in the hills on the northeast side of town.
 This sanatorium was founded by a well-known Christian doctor in the early 1950s to provide relief for Taiwanese Indigenous people suffering from the disease prior the introduction of modern medical treatment.
 (For more about the sanatorium check out this full post.)

 Once the music festival was over I went south by way of the scenic [County Road 131 (縣道131號).
 This highway connects Puli to Shuili by way of Yuchi, bypassing Sun Moon Lake, an important reservoir for hydroelectric power generation, and also one of central Taiwan’s top tourist attractions.
 Although I didn’t visit the lake on this trip it will be referenced below, so keep it in mind.